San279/camera-webserver-for-esp32S3/README.md

 - User can switch languages on the top right corner of the web.<br />
 - Adjustable Camera Settings, to see more details about each setting please visit [ https://heyrick.eu/blog/index.php?diary=20210418&keitai=0](https://heyrick.eu/blog/index.php?diary=20210418&keitai=0).<br />
-- User can hide the setting console by clicking on the setting icon above.<br /><br />
+- User can hide the setting console by clicking on the icon above.<br /><br />
 ![alt text](/Images_for_readme/setting.PNG)
 <br /><br /><br />
 - Adjustable Resolutions. <br />